binlidaily/binlidaily.github.io/_posts/coding/leetcode/dp/2019-08-27-(63)-unique-paths-ii.md

 ---
 layout: post
 title: 63.
 Unique Paths II
-subtitle: 唯一路径
+subtitle: 唯一路径（Medium）
 author: Bin Li
-tags: [Coding, LeetCode, DP]
+tags: [Coding, LeetCode, DP, Medium]
 image:
 comments: true
 published: true
 ---

+## Description

-A robot is located at the top-left corner of a m x n grid (marked 'Start' in the diagram below).
+A robot is located at the top-left corner of a *m* x *n* grid (marked 'Start' in the diagram below).

 The robot can only move either down or right at any point in time.
 The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).